abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 ## Lab objectives
 In this lab, you will perform:

+- Provisioning Azure VMs running Windows Server
-- Test hybrid connectivity by using Azure Network Adapter.
+- Implementing hybrid connectivity by using the Azure Network Adapter
-- Deploy Windows Admin Center gateway in Azure.
+- Deploying Windows Admin Center gateway in Azure
-- Verify functionality of Windows Admin Center gateway in Azure.
+- Verifying functionality of the Windows Admin Center gateway in Azure

 ## Estimated time: 90 minutes